kgrid/kgrid-cli/docs/README.md

 ### Initializing an knowledge object implementation in a KO folder

-If a KO directory exists or you like to use a existing folder as KO folder, you initializing an implementation by
+If a KO directory exists or you like to use a existing folder as KO folder, you can add an implementation by

-`kgrid init`
+`kgrid add`

 ### Setup Knowledge Kgrid